loschtreality/NineTracks/README.md

-# NineTracks
-Fullstack music web application written with React &amp; Redux on the Frontend and Rails on the backend
+Fullstack music web application written with React & Redux on the Frontend and Rails on the backend